stabgan/HTML-canvas-ball-bounce/README.md

-# HTML-canvas-ball-bounce
+# HTML Canvas

-A simple ball bouncing game made with HTML canvas
+A simple project made to learn Canvas manipulation and drawing with HTMl